wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

     </br>

-    The final activity in this lab is to demonstrate the applications continue to run as-is after the upgrade.
+    The final activity in this lab is to demonstrate that the applications continue to run as-is after the upgrade.